 Yes, meeting the needs of the Rutgers University community year-round, University Dining Services is able to accommodate most, if not all, special dietary needs.
 Students must indicate any dietary needs on their CampDoc profile and may also contact University Dining Services in advance of the CMI.

 How do I contact University Dining Services?

 Please contact Peggy Policastro for more information regarding dietary needs and special diet considerations.

 View building location of the Nicholas Music Center and find directions here.

 Is a schedule of activities available?

 Yes, a sample schedule may be found here.
-Please note that the schedule may vary from our current posting.

 How are instructors selected?

-How are students assessed to provide for proper ensemble placement in ensembles / classes?
+How are students assessed to provide for proper ensemble placement in ensembles/classes?

 What are elective activities & how does my child sign up for them?